Ruchika8/Effective-JAVA-Summary/README.md

 **_ADVANTAGES_**

 * Unlike constructors, they have names
-* Unlike constructors, they are not required to create a new object each time they're invoked
+* Unlike constructors, they are not required to create a new object each time they're invoked.
+Such classes have control over the instances created.
+Allow a class to guarantee that it is singleton, or non instantiable.
+Used by Boolean.valueOf as it never creates an object!
 * Unlike constructors, they can return an object of any subtype of their return type
 * They reduce verbosity of creating parameterized type instances